-You may complete a Health Coaching program by phone as an alternative to the Be Healthy Basics.
-Your participation will be automatically reported to satisfy this Be Healthy Basics alternative.
+You may complete three Online Rally Missions as a reasonable alternative to the Be Healthy Basics if you first do not meet the reward criteria.
+Your participation will be automatically reported to satisfy the Be Healthy Basics alternative for both 2016 and 2017.